robstave/angular2-training/session-two/page1.md

 ```

 ### Enums
-Enums are kinda more like ordered hashmaps.
+Enums are more like ordered hashmaps.
 But for the most part, are numbers.

 ```typescript